 - 86% of respondents believe the Spanish language helps them remain connected to their culture.

 - Ads targeting Hispanics in Spanish significantly increase their interest in purchasing products.

-- When online, more than 80% of Spanish-dominant Hispanics use Spanish at least half of the time when they read, write or watch videos.
+- When online, more than 80% of Spanish-dominant Hispanics use Spanish at least half the time when they read, write, or watch videos.

 - 79% of Spanish-dominant, 82% of bilingual, and 60% of English-dominant Hispanics surveyed think brands should reach out to consumers in both English and Spanish.

 - 58% of Spanish-dominant Hispanics and 48% of bilingual Hispanics think that brands that reach out to the segment in Spanish demonstrate they value the Hispanic community.